-A retention policy should outline next steps for managing information of employees who leave the organization.
-Former employees' records should generally be retained in accordance with records retention policies but may need to be held longer depending on the circumstances of the departure.
+A retention policy should outline steps for managing information of employees who leave the organization.
+Former employees' records should generally be retained in accordance with records retention policies but may need to be held longer, depending on the circumstances of the departure.
 For example, an organization may retain information from employees who present a higher risk of litigation, such as terminated employees, longer than other employees.
-Whenever possible, employees' exit interviews should include questions to ensure that the organization has made a good faith effort to identify and access important operational and legal records, and that the employee will no longer have access to sensitive business information.
+Whenever possible, an employee's exit interview should include questions to ensure that the organization has made a good-faith effort to identify and access important operational and legal records, and that the employee will no longer have access to sensitive business information.

 In the event of a legal hold, an organization may need to preserve all of a former employee custodian's information to comply with its preservation obligations, as the individual is not available to directly manage the information in compliance with the preservation notice.
-This can lead to significant over-retention, especially in organizations with large litigation portfolios, where one legal hold can overlap with the next.
+This can lead to significant over-